 The Coordinator will primarily work on our Sports Camps.
 This camp has a specific focus on youth with type one diabetes, enabling them to learn more about their health, and management strategies, with opportunity to practice surrounded by knowledgeable mentors.
-Each day of camp will include space for 50 T1 campers, siblings and friends.
+Each day of camp will include space for 50 T1 campers, nonT1D siblings and friends.

 What You’ll Do

-You will also be responsible for the general safety of campers, and specific diabetes management, including keeping blood sugar logs and facilitating discussions around diabetes management.
+You will also be responsible for the general safety of campers, and specific diabetes management, including oversight of blood sugar logs and facilitating discussions around diabetes management.
 You will encourage the participation, growth and skill development of the children in their group, and embody ICD’s Core Values: Respect, Compassion, and Empowerment.

 – Works directly with the ICD Team to prioritize initiatives and target regions

 – Develops program details, timelines, and planning for on-site logistics